• Europes biggest bike selection

 If you are looking for a gravel bike that is a true racing machine, wants to be ridden very fast, can keep up on asphalt and is reasonably versatile, then the Ridley Kanzo Fast is the perfect bike for you!

-Road cyclists:inside who want to enter the gravel scene will especially love it because of its somewhat aggressive geometry.
-You could also consider a second wheelset with thinner tires and use it as a road bike as well.
+Road cyclists: Insiders who want to enter the gravel scene will especially love it because of its somewhat aggressive geometry.
+You could also consider a second wheelset with thinner tires and use it as a road bike.

-If you're more interested in adventurous long-distance riding, we'd recommend a bike like the Canyon Grizl we would recommend.
-In the category of fast gravel bikes, are also the Cervélo Aspero 5 or the Pinarello Grevil quite in front, the Kanzo has in our opinion the best price-performance ratio.
+If you're more interested in adventurous long-distance riding, we recommend a bike like the Canyon Grizl.
+In the category of fast gravel bikes, the Cervélo Aspero 5 or the Pinarello Grevil are quite in front; the Kanzo has the best price-performance ratio.

-We would not be buycycle, if we would introduce you to a bike , which you can not also find with us.
-If you are now on fire for the Ridley Kanzo Fast or generally looking for a new road bike, gravel or mountain bike, then take a look at buycycle.com.
-For questions about the Izalco our team is always there for you and if you need more tips and tricks about bicycles, take a look at the blog!
-Until then we wish you: Happy browsing, happy cycling!
+We would not be buycycle, if we introduced you to a bike you can not find with us.
+If you are now on fire for the Ridley Kanzo Fast or generally looking for a new road bike, gravel or mountain bike, then look at buycycle.com.
+For questions about Izalco, our team is always there for you, and if you need more tips and tricks about bicycles, take a look at the blog!
+Until then, we wish you: Happy browsing, happy cycling!